Intelsat 708: Aftermath

 According to analysis and interpretation of telemetry data, it is considered that the accident was caused by changes of inertial baseline after lift-off.
 The particular cause is to be further analyzed and verified… At 3:01 on 15 February, our country's newly developed Long March 3B carrier rocket lifted off.
 Anomaly in flight attitude appeared about two seconds later.
 The rocket pitched down and went right off the flight path.
 About 22 seconds later, the rocket crashed with nose down and exploded violently.
 Both the rocket and the satellite were lost.
 There were no large debris on the site… Up to today, 49 of 57 wounded have been cured and discharged from hospital and 8 are still in hospital.
 Arrangement has been made for the 6 dead.
-Checkout and testing shows that launch and testing capability of the Xichang Satellite Launch Centre was not affected… It is able to resume normal operation at beginning of March.
-More than 80 local houses nearby the launch centre were damaged.
-The launch centre and the local government provided temporary housing and relief fund to the victims… Except for short time pollution at the explosion site and in air, water source, plant and food were not polluted… China Great Wall has informed all customers and the international insurance industry progress of the investigation.
+Checkout and testing shows that launch and testing capability of the Xichang Satellite Launch Center was not affected… It is able to resume normal operation at beginning of March.
+More than 80 local houses nearby the launch center were damaged.
+The launch center and the local government provided temporary housing and relief fund to the victims… Except for short time pollution at the explosion site and in air, water source, plant and food were not polluted… China Great Wall has informed all customers and the international insurance industry progress of the investigation.
 On 28 February, Intelsat was invited to participate in the investigation.

-Suspicions emerged in the West when on 23\24 March 1996, Channel 2 broadcast a recording of the aftermath of the disaster, recorded by an Israeli engineer present at the launch center.
-The recording showcased severe damage to the residential area of XSLC and the Mayelin Village.
+Suspicions emerged in the West when on 23/24 March 1996, Channel 2 broadcast a recording of the aftermath of the disaster, recorded by an Israeli engineer present at the launch center.
+The recording showcased severe damage to the residential area of XSLC and Mayelin Village.
 The Chinese government later denied the presence of an Israeli on-site during the launch of Intelsat-708.
 After the tape was aired, China allegedly revised the casualty number to 56, however nowadays Chinese officials still state that there were only 6 casualties.

-The village of Mayelin that used to border the launch center was still present near the launch center in 1997, however after 1997 it got demolished, with its inhabitants being relocated to other settlements nearby for their safety.
+The village of Mayelin that used to border the launch center was still present near the launch center in 1997, however after 1997 it was demolished, with its inhabitants being relocated to other settlements nearby for their safety.